wagjo/ftree/README.md

-Finger trees in Clojurescript
+Finger trees in Clojurescript.

 ## Overview

 Forked from https://github.com/clojure/data.finger-tree

-It is finished but tests, examples and proper packaging is not done.
+Library is finished but tests, examples and proper packaging is not done.

 Resources on finger trees: